xuejing-jiang/test_git/README.md

-Welcome to the test_git wiki!
+Welcome to the test_git project!

 This is a place where we try with github features and see if it can be useful for our work as version controlling and collaborative coding tool